singhjoga/confirmationmailer/README.md

 `class` element should be specified as for `com.punjuprogrammers.confirmationmailer.MailToken`, the only persistence entity.
 Also the property `hibernate.hbm2ddl.auto` should be set to `update` to create the necessary database tables automatically.

-Library is well documented
+Library is well documented.
+Online documentation can be found at https://github.com/singhjoga/confirmationmailer/blob/master/javadocs/index.html

-and sample use cases can be found in the test class.
+Comprehensive test cases are written to test the various uses.
+This can be a good starting point for start using the library.
+Test cases can be found in source code at https://github.com/singhjoga/confirmationmailer/blob/master/confirmationmailer/src/test/java/com/punjuprogrammers/confirmationmailer/ConfirmationMailerTest.java